port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples.md

 ### Ingest Services from GitHub.

 Follow this [guide](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/installation) to ingest your GitHub repositories into Port.
-Port will create for you a `service` blueprint that will be using subsequently.
+Port will create a `service` blueprint that you will be using subsequently.

 <details>